How to Find a Good Church

 - The inspiration, inerrancy, and sufficiency of Scripture

-- The Trinity: God the Father, God the Son, and God the Holy Spirit
+- The existence of God in the Trinity: God the Father, God the Son, and God the Holy Spirit

 - The full deity and full humanity of Jesus Christ and His virgin birth

 - The death, burial, and bodily resurrection of Jesus Christ

 - The sinfulness of all humanity and the need for salvation

 - The availability of salvation to all who call in true repentance on Jesus